Blynx03/my-portfolio/README.md

 ### Project 3: Master Mind Game

 ![Project Screenshot](/mm-game.png)
 Welcome to the Mastermind Game!
 This program offers a fun and challenging experience as you attempt to crack the secret code.
 The game consists of different levels, each with its own set of rules and challenges.
+Built using HTML, CSS and vanilla Javascript.
+This is also designed to be mobile responsive, both portrait and landscape.
+Give it a try, and you'll be both entertained and faced with an exciting challenge!

 - [Repository](https://github.com/Blynx03/mastermind-v3)
 - [Live Site](https://blynx03.github.io/mastermind-v3/)